On Tyranny: Hip-Hop MC TINO Says of His New Trans-Rights Song: ‘[They] Just Want to Be Loved Too’

 No Kings 3, which took place last week and drew an estimated 8 to 9 million participants – exceeding the turnouts of the first two protests – provided more wind in the sails of the pro-democracy movement that is barreling toward a critical juncture at the November midterm elections.

-“This is me taking the opportunity to stand up and support women, immigrants, and trans people through my art,” he stated in a description accompanying the song, which is priced at a pay-what-you-can rate on his Bandcamp page.
+“This is me taking the opportunity to stand up and support women, immigrants, and trans people through my art,” he wrote.
 “All sales from this song will be donated to organizations supporting those causes.”

 The Bad Penny fortuitously found TINO on Bandcamp a few days ago, and the artist graciously leapt at the chance to participate in our On Tyranny series, in which more than 100 musicians have now participated.
 We found TINO’s reflections on fascism and the current state of affairs in the country and the world to be so enlightening that we spoke with him longer than any other artist featured in our series thus far.